haxtheweb/edtechjoker/draft-outline.md

 - More feedback
 - More time to work in class
 ## Tues
-- Review of Project 3 optionst
+- Review of Project 3 options

 ## Thurs
 - Selection of Project 3 / scoping and asking questions (in class)